klavins/EE546_W25/EE546_W25/Lectures/Intro.md

       - e.g. Machine learning

     - Formally specify a scientifc theory
-      - e.g. Newtonian physics
+      - e.g. Quantum electrodynamics

     - Connect an LLM to Lean to make a proof assistant
     - Automaticaaly generate proofs that LLM outputs are correct
     - Build a new proof tactic (an algorithm for helping prove stuff)

-  We'll return to this list as you learn more abotu Lean.
+  We'll return to this list as you learn more about Lean.

+# SO, WHY NOW?

+  - Theorem provers have become so powerful that soon all of math will be taught with them.

+  - Disparate tools used in AI, KR, Model Checking, and elsewhere are subsumed by Lean.

+  - LLM based reasoning is unreliable, toxic, and horrible.
+The need for alternatives has never been more important.

+  - Neuro-symbolic approaches may help with
+    - Correctness
+    - Explainability
+    - Provenance

+  - If you have always struggled to really understand math, Lean is an absolutely amazing self-learning tool.